Velay: Modern period

-In the beginning of the 16th century Velay was wealthy, but the religious wars ruined the country.
+At the beginning of the 16th century, Velay was wealthy, but the religious wars ruined the country.
 Le Puy was ardently catholic but the extreme south east of Velay was deeply Protestant.
 It is still nowadays the most Protestant area of France.

 Velay ceased to exist after the French Revolution on March 4, 1790.
 The department of Haute-Loire was created from the former county of Velay, on top of it a portion of Auvergne, Gévaudan and Vivarais are added.